-PsyBA Master Class: Systems Perspective in Supervision (4 Sep 2020) (Sydney)
+PsyBA Master Class: Systems Perspective in Supervision (12 Oct 2020) (Videoconference)

 About the Workshop:

-This one day workshop is designed to facilitate experienced supervisors in the practice of systemic supervision.
+Delivered via interactive videoconference (Zoom platform).
+This one-day workshop is designed to facilitate experienced supervisors in the practice of systemic supervision.
 Participants will gain knowledge of theory and practice of systems models in assessment, formulation and treatment and learn how to integrate systemic thinking within a competency based clinical supervision context.
 The workshop will explore ways to stimulate supervisee’s personal and professional development through reflective tasks, exploring emotions and patterns in relationships and considering the organisational context and relevant stakeholders.
 The workshop will look at placing relational factors at the heart of the supervisory and therapeutic encounters.
 Pre-reading resources are provided, including revision documents of competency based supervision to ensure participants are familiar with the Board requirements.

 Component / workshop structure and activities: